-Once the fixed term has come to an end your bank or building society will contact you at least 14 days beforehand to inform you of this and provide you with details of other options available.
+Once the fixed term has come to an end your bank or building society will contact you no more than 14 days beforehand to inform you of this and provide you with details of other options available.

 What are my options?

 The options available will vary between different banks and building societies.
 These options are generally that you can move your funds to another account offered by your existing provider or to move your funds to another bank or building society.
 If you fail to provide instructions, your bank or building will usually move your funds into one of its variable rate accounts which is likely to give you instant access to your money but may have a lower interest rate.